How to Store Potatoes and Onions the Right Way

 How to Store Potatoes

-Your potatoes should be stored in a cool, dark, dry place, such as a pantry or cupboard.
-Use a storage container that is well-ventilated, such as a crate, a cardboard box with holes punched in it or any container that will allow any excess moisture to evaporate.
-Keep the container covered to block light and prevent your spuds from spouting.
+Potatoes will last up to five weeks when stored in a cool, dark, dry place, such as a pantry or cupboard.
+Use a storage container that’s well-ventilated, such as a crate, a cardboard box with holes punched in it, or any container that will allow any excess moisture to evaporate.
+We recommend these potato storage containers.

 How to Store Onions